JonnyBeoulve/Course-Rating-API/README.md

 # Course Rating API
-This Node and Express-based REST API allows users to interact with a Mongo database comprised of users, school courses, and course reviews.
+This Node and Express-based REST API allows users to interact with a custom Mongo database comprised of users, school courses, and course reviews.

 ## How to Use
 1. From terminal, install node dependencies by typing 'npm install'.